 - Praise and encourage your dogs as they try new puzzles.
 They may not figure them out on the first go-round, but being present and helping them make it more fun for both of you.

 - Training sessions should only last 10 minutes or as long as your dog is still engaged and having fun.
 All training should be a positive experience with plenty of rewards.

 - As you add treats into these activities, be sure to reduce your dog’s intake of regular meals to balance daily calories.

 - If your dog is more advanced and these activities are too easy, please share activities you do with your dog so everyone can learn new tricks!

 For the full PAW5 Enriched Life Challenge with ground rules, advice, activity instructions, and alternative activities, head over to the PAW5 Enriched Life Challenge home page.

-We’d love to hear how your five days go: share below in the comments, and post on Facebook, Instagram, Twitter using the hashtag #PAW5EnrichedLifeChallenge to show off your progress!
+We’d love to hear how your five days go: share in the comments and post on Facebook, Instagram, Twitter using the hashtag #PAW5EnrichedLifeChallenge to show off your progress!
 Good Luck!